Safety and security at SCAD

 The Savannah College of Art and Design (SCAD) continues to closely monitor COVID-19 (coronavirus), and is in regular communication with local, state, and national health officials.
 Find SCAD’s messages, public health resources, and frequently asked questions at scad.edu/coronavirus.

 A complete crime prevention program offers members of the SCAD community a toolkit to identify and navigate safety issues.
 Through BeeSafe, you can learn tips to avoid risk online; buy, sell and trade from online marketplaces in a staffed location with SafeTrade; and reduce your exposure to crime with HomeCheck.

 In accordance with the Clery Act, SCAD provides a full report of the past year's crimes.
 The Annual Security and Fire Safety Report is available in the Department of University Safety office in Savannah, the student services office in Atlanta, and online.

 View the Annual Security and Fire Safety Report from:

 Also in accordance with the Clery Act, both a daily log and a weekly summary are kept of university security incidents.

 View 2020 daily logs from:

 (Provided by the Department of University Safety and the office of the dean of students.)

 The Department of University Safety has both precautionary and responsive security networks ready to reduce the impact of a crisis on our students.
 We are dedicated to a quick, effective response.

-Because Atlanta, Hong Kong and Savannah are busy urban areas, the Department of University Safety is committed to educating students on the best methods for protecting their personal safety.
+Because Atlanta and Savannah are busy urban areas, the Department of University Safety is committed to educating students on the best methods for protecting their personal safety.